sergiocollado/potpourri/notes_kubernetes.md

 k8s generates four default namespaces: kube-system, kube-public, kube-node-lease and default.

 - default: contains objects created by admins and developers.
 - kube-system: contains objects created by k8s system, mostly the control plane agents.
+Here there are containers for the inner workings of k8s, like the networking solutions...
-- kube-public: special namespace which is unsecured and readable, used to expose information publically.
+- kube-public: Here, resoureces that should be available to all users are located.
+This is a special namespace which is unsecured and readable, used to expose information publically.
 - kube-node-lease: contains the node lease objects, for node heartbeat data.

 It is possible to create custom namespaces, for example one named 'dev" for development, and other 'prod' for production pourpouses.